1800RESPECT is the national sexual assault, domestic and family violence counselling service.

 The Aboriginal Disability Justice Campaign (ADJC) is made up of agencies and individuals who are concerned about the incarceration of Aboriginal people with cognitive impairments, such as intellectual disability, acquired brain injury and psychosocial disability, who commit crimes or are considered a risk to harm to others.

 Aged and Disability Advocacy Australia (ADA Australia) is a not-for-profit, independent, community based advocacy and education service in Queensland.

 They provide free advocacy to clients of government funded community care and aged care to resolve issues related to their care.
 ADA Australia also provides free advocacy support for people with QCAT matters regarding Enduring Power of Attorney, Guardianship or Administration.

-Aged Care Complaints Commissioner (ACCC) provides a free service for anyone to raise their concerns about the quality of care or services being delivered to people receiving aged care services subsidised by the Australian Government.
+Aged Care Quality and Safety Commission (ACQSC) provides a free service for anyone to raise their concerns about the quality of care or services being delivered to people receiving aged care services subsidised by the Australian Government.

 Anyone can make a complaint, including:

 Online Complaint Form: Click here

 If you make a complaint via post, make sure your letter includes: